Lo sentimos, la página que usted busca no se ha podido encontrar. Puede intentar su búsqueda de nuevo o visitar la lista de temas populares.

 Is any online ADHD test reliable?

-The free ADHD test cannot diagnose your child.
-But it can help you know if your child’s symptoms could be signs of ADHD, or of another disorder.
-You’ll learn about possible diagnoses, find links to articles where you can learn more, and gain information you can use to facilitate a conversation with a mental health professional.
+It’s a free ADHD test that will also highlight other issues your child might have.
+No online test can diagnose your child.
+But it can help you know if your child’s symptoms could be signs of ADHD, or of another disorder, such a anxiety or a learning disorder.
+You’ll also find links to articles where you can learn more, and help you prepare for a conversation with a mental health professional.

 Signs of ADHD